Charlie Gracie: Later career

-On Gracie's 75th birthday, he recorded "Baby Doll" with guitarist/vocalist Richie Scarlet, best known for his work with Ace Frehley, Sebastian Bach and Mountain (as well as producing such acts as The Chesterfield Kings).
+On Gracie's 75th birthday, he recorded "Baby Doll" with Producers / Writers Gary Lefkowith and Mike Rogers.
+The track featured guitarist/vocalist Richie Scarlet, best known for his work with Ace Frehley, Sebastian Bach and Mountain (as well as producing such acts as The Chesterfield Kings).
 Released in the fall of 2011, it was his first single in over 50 years to receive UK airplay on the BBC.
 In the US, the record entered the Top 100 on Mediabase's Top 40 Chart, from the strength of Airplay at Sirius XM.
 Richie Scarlet is featured on lead guitar and played with Gracie at the Bitter End, in New York City, on March 30, 2012, after a live radio broadcast at WFUV.
 WXPK and WXPN played "Baby Doll," as well, in regular rotation.
 The World Café featured Gracie at their Philadelphia venue during the same time period, in support of the record.

 Gracie was inducted into the Broadcast Pioneers of Philadelphia Hall of Fame on November 16, 2012, at the Hilton City Avenue, Philadelphia.

 In 2019, Gracie toured the UK with Marty Wilde along with Mike Berry, Nancy Ann Lee and the Wildcats.

 He continued to perform at many places in the Philadelphia area, and for many years had annual concerts during the summer at Rose Tree Park in Media, Pennsylvania, and Goshen Country Fair in West Chester, Pennsylvania.

 Personal life and death

-Gracie died in Philadelphia on December 16, 2022, at the age of 86, after dealing with COVID-19 complications since the spring.
+After dealing with COVID-19 complications since the spring, Gracie died in Philadelphia on December 16, 2022, at the age of 86.
 He was married for over 60 years to his wife Joan.
 They had two children, a son and a daughter.